blinkhorn/reps-n-music/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.

-Please view the live application here: http://musical-chairs.s3-website-us-east-1.amazonaws.com/
+This application is not currently deployed.

 ## Development server